 - Subordination, which doesn’t remove the lien but allows other creditors to move ahead of the IRS.
 This can make it easier to get a loan or mortgage.

-- Withdrawal, which removes the public notice of a federal tax lien and assures that the IRS isn't competing with other creditors for your property.
+- Withdrawal removes the public notice of a federal tax lien and assures that the IRS isn't competing with other creditors for your property.
 However, you're still liable for the amount due.

 Avoid a lien by paying your taxes on time or, at the very least, don’t ignore the letters of correspondence you get from the IRS.

-Whereas a lien refers to the government's right to seize property, a levy refers to the actual seizure of it.
+There's a big difference between a tax lien and a tax levy.
+A lien refers to the government's right to seize property, whereas a levy refers to the actual seizure of it.